Particular/docs.particular.net/Content/ServiceMatrix/getting-started-with-servicematrix.md

 ----
 First we will create the endpoints for selling and processing.
 ### New Endpoint
-To create and endpoint on the canvas either select the dashed 'New Endpoint' area on the canvas or the button at the top of the canvas.<br>
+To create and endpoint on the canvas either select the dashed 'New Endpoint' area on the canvas or the button at the top of the canvas.

 ![New Endpoint Popup](images/servicematrix-newendpoint.png)

 Name the endpoint `ECommerce` and choose ASP.NET MVC as the endpoint host.  **NOTE: ** MVC Endpoints require that ASP.NET MVC be installed on the local machine.
 If you haven't installed ASP MVC on your machine, choose a Web Forms host for the endpoint instead.
 Both work equally well.
 ### Review The Endpoint
 We will examine the generated code in detail later to understand    how things work behind the scenes.
 For now, notice how Service Matrix has created the ECommerce Endpoint on the canvas, in the Solution Builder and in the Visual Studio Project.
 In the solution builder notice that this endpoint has a folder to contain components.
 Components contain the code for specific services.
 They can only send commands to other components in the same service.
 However, they can subscribe to events that are published by components in *any* service.
 Soon our Sales components will be deployed to our endpoints.